 The bill amends Section 36-26-15 of the Code of Alabama 1975 to enhance hiring preferences for military spouses and veterans in state employment.
 It introduces new definitions for "active duty service member" and "veteran," and specifies that spouses of active duty service members will receive five additional points on their employment ratings.
-The bill also allows political subdivisions and private employers to give preference to veterans and the spouses of both veterans and active duty service members during hiring processes.
-Additionally, it establishes that individuals with military preference will be prioritized on employment registers based on their augmented ratings, with specific provisions for those entitled to five or ten-point preferences, including a ten-point preference for the surviving spouse of an active duty service member who died in the line of duty.
+The legislation also allows political subdivisions and private employers to give preference to veterans and the spouses of both veterans and active duty service members during hiring processes.
+Additionally, the bill makes technical revisions to existing code language, such as replacing "persons" with "individuals" and clarifying disqualification conditions for tests or employment.
+It establishes a ranking system for individuals with military preference, prioritizing those with a 10-point preference, including surviving spouses of active duty service members who died in the line of duty.

 Statutes affected: